willynilly/cff-author-updater/README.md

 ## 🔧 Features

 - Updates `authors:` in `CITATION.cff` with contributors from PRs
-- Parses commit authors, co-authors, PR reviewers, and commenters
+- Customizable inclusive authorship.
+Allows a variety of contributors to become authors, including commit authors, commit co-authors, PR reviewers, linked issue authors, and linked issue commenters.
-- Detects users who opened or commented on linked issues, including pull requests
 - Enriches metadata using GitHub profiles and ORCID lookups
 - Skips duplicate authors using multiple identity checks
 - Posts a pull request comment with the proposed CFF content, which can be manually copied to update the `CITATION.cff`.
 The comment also contains a detailed breakdown of each new author's qualifying contributions, grouped by category (commits, PR comments, reviews, issues, etc.), with clickable links to each contribution.
+It also contains warnings and logging information to help provide context for authorship detection and processing.
+- Optionally invalidates pull request when a new author is detected.
+- Outputs updated `CITATION.cff` file and detailed constributions in a JSON file for other workflow steps to use.

 ---